leandrob/node-claimtypes/README.md

-Standar ClaimTypes for Node.js
+Standard ClaimTypes for Node.js
 =============
-claimtypes is a collection of standar claimTypes for Node.js
+claimtypes is a collection of standard claimTypes for Node.js

 ## Installation